Your Shopping List

 • Well done: 160 degrees F

-It is also useful to know that you should stop cooking the steak when it is 5 degrees below your desired temperature — it will continue to cook while it “rests.”
+It is also useful to know that you should stop cooking the steak when it is 5 to 10 degrees below your desired temperature — it will continue to cook while it “rests.”

-Let it rest.
-Although many of us are anxious to dive in and enjoy, be patient and let your steak rest for 5 minutes!
-This allows the juices to reabsorb and evenly distribute back into the meat, meaning the juices will be in the meat, not running out all over your plate when you cut into it.
+Let it rest!
+Although many of us are anxious to dive in and enjoy, be patient and let your steak rest for at least 5 to 10 minutes.
+This allows the juices to re-absorb and evenly distribute back into the meat, meaning the juices will be in the meat, not running out all over your plate when you cut into it.
 For added flavor, you can also rub it with olive oil and chopped fresh herbs, such as basil, thyme or rosemary, just before resting.

 So, what do the experts think is the best way to cook a steak?

-We consulted a couple of local experts for even more great tips and advice!
+We consulted a couple of our favorite chefs from Wichita’s two best restaurants for even more great tips and advice!

-Chef Josh Rathbun, from Wichita’s Siena Tuscan Steakhouse, says the most important element of a great steak is the quality of meat.
+Chef Josh Rathbun, from Wichita’s Lotte restaurant, says the most important element of a great steak is the quality of meat.
 In a perfect world, he would choose meat from a unique heritage breed, Highland cattle.
 Because their long, shaggy fur keeps them warm, their fat is stored directly in the muscle, resulting in a delicious, flavorful and tender cut of meat.

 Leave A Comment